 How often should you change your oil?
-A recent survey by Valvoline of 300 of the nation's top ASE certified Master Technicians found that most reject the notion that oil can go 5,000 miles or more before it needs to be changed.
+A survey by Valvoline of 300 of the nation's top ASE certified Master Technicians found that most reject the notion that conventional motor oil can go 5,000 miles or more before it needs to be changed.

 Technicians view oil as the lifeblood of the car engine, with 84 percent saying not getting a regular oil change can cause the most problems for a vehicle, when compared to other maintenance issues.

 Sixty percent of the ASE certified master techs said the oil should be changed at 3,000 miles, the long recommended standard.

 Only 29 percent said between 3,000-5,000 miles is okay.

 Less than two percent said oil change intervals of 5,000 to 10,000 miles are acceptable.

 According to the same survey, Valvoline remains the number one brand choice of ASE Master Automobile Technicians for use in their own cars and trucks, and is the brand of motor oil most recommended by them to customers, friends and relatives.

 "The message from the top mechanics in the country comes out loud and clear," said Valvoline Marketing Director Bryan Emrich.
 "Changing oil with quality motor oil, like Valvoline, at regular intervals is the best way to prevent damage to your car's engine and keep more money in your pocket."

 Emrich said regular oil changes protect the engine and reduce sludge, which can impact engine performance and avoid costly repairs.

 Delayed Car Maintenance